scottyviscosity/the-harsh-north/roleplaying-system.md

 ## Misc
 **Initiative (p.151):** `Initiative = d20 + REF + DEX + feats + bonuses`

 **Multiple Opponents (p.181):** If several characters attack using melee weapons on a single enemy in the same round, each of the attackers after the first to attack gains a `cumulative +1 circumstance bonus on his attack rolls`.
 These bonuses only ever apply to melee attacks.
 - These are in addition to the normal flanking rules
 - Class features or feats that make characters immune to being flanked do not affect the bonus

 **Terror of the Unknown (p.313):** When fighting new monstrous foes, a hero must make a `Will save (DC 10 + 1/2 Creature Hit Die)`.
 - Level 3+ characters will be frightened for 3d6 rounds.
 A frightened character takes a -2 penalty on attack rolls, saving throws, skill checks and ability checks.
-He fl ees from the source of his fear as quickly as he can.
+He flees from the source of his fear as quickly as he can.
 - Lower level characters will fall unconscious for 2d6 minutes.

 ## Defense